 Monday, September 04, 2006

 We then walked westwards from Porthgwarra, passing a group of sea-watchers huddled in the lee of the rocks on Hella Point.
 Flocks of gannets in all plumages were passing below, and Greger pointed out a smaller bird flying low over the water.
 My first shearwater.
 I couldn't identify it any further, but Greger was very cheerful and said he would tick it as just a shearwater.
-I don't know where he's going to tick it, as he doesn't keep a list!

 The second day was also bright and sunny.
 We parked at Godrevy Point and walked to Hell's Mouth.
 We lingered above Fishing Cove, debating whether it was worth taking the steep path down for a swim - and decided against it.